SEIR-7-06/installfest/environment-setup/README.md

 7. Now run the Terminal command `tree` to see a tree view of all the files inside your current directory!

-8. On to our second package with Homebrew `trash`, a simple command-line program that moves files or folders into your trash bin.
-This tool does not permanently delete files or folders, but rather moves them to our trash bin until we decided to empty.
-Now install it with this command:
+8. `trash` is another Homebrew package that easily allows one to move files or folders into the trash bin from the terminal.
+This is good practice because [other commands](http://docstore.mik.ua/orelly/unix3/upt/ch14_03.htm) may be more dangerious.
+Again, the `trash` tool does not permanently delete files or folders, but simply places them in the trash.
+Let's install it using homebrew with the command:

     ```bash
     $ brew install trash